-One great way of doing this is by keeping a written journal for each child.
-Just get a book of blank pages and write about what’s happening in your family’s life; or the joys of being a father; your hopes and dreams for your child as he or she grows; or the important values and beliefs you want to pass on.
-And, don’t skimp.
-Spend a few bucks to get a nice bound or even leather volume.ambien online no prescription
+Keep a written journal for each child.
+Just get a book of blank pages and write about what’s happening in your family’s life, the joys of being a father, your hopes and dreams for your child as he or she grows, or the important values and beliefs you want to pass on.
+And don’t skimp.
+Spend a few bucks to get a nice bound or even leather volume.

-Not long ago, I invited a college student to join us for Sunday dinner.
-Often, in conversations, I’ll ask lots of questions about a person’s family history, and try to look under and in between the lines to discern what kind of relationship a person has with his or her father.buy tramadol without prescription
+Not long ago, I invited a college student named Amy to join my family for Sunday dinner.
+Often, in conversations, I’ll ask lots of questions about a person’s family history, and try to look under and in between the lines to discern what kind of relationship a person has with his or her father.

 As we talked to Amy, she was hesitant to talk about her father.
-It was clear there had been some challenges during the teenage years.
-One thing Amy did say about her father was this: “When I left for college, my father wrote me a long letter.
-And in that letter, he shared some of his mistakes and failures as a father mistakes I knew he’d committed, but had never heard him verbalize like that.
-And as I’ve read that letter time and time again, it has made me think about how my father really does want to strengthen and create a relationship with me that will be long-lasting, and I find great comfort when I read the words that he wrote to me.”ambien online pharmacy
+It was clear there had been some challenges during her teenage years.
+One thing she did say about her father is this: “When I left for college, my father wrote me a long letter.
+And in that letter, he shared some of his mistakes and failures as a father.
+And as I’ve read that letter time and time again, it has made me think about how my father really does want to strengthen and create a relationship with me that will be long-lasting, and I find great comfort when I read the words that he wrote to me.”

-- Those are a few ideas.
-Maybe you have better ones that work for your family.
+These are just four ideas for leaving a written legacy—and maybe you have better ones that work for your family.
 But I urge you to write often to your children.
-Think of it this way: something you write today could give your child the encouragement and guidance he needs, whether it’s today or ten years from today.
-Or, who knows, it could impact your descendents a century from now.
+Think of it this way: Something you write today could give your child the encouragement and guidance he or she needs tomorrow, or 10 years from now.
+And if your child passes it down, what you write could impact your descendants a century from now.